Nour-B/end-to-end-ML-with-DVC/README.md

-# E2E ML WITH DVC With Train test
+# E2E ML
+End to End machine learning with DVC and Github actions